ManApart/quest-command/notes.md

 - Create a git wiki and move readme information to more sorted format?
 - Validate valid recipe ingredients and results
 - Remove inheritables now that json can extend things?
+- make target class instead of interface?

+Paramitization
+- paramatize targets on spawn events
+- delete params list from behaviors if not used
+- delete behavior recipe / rework for global params
+- replace non-parameratized $keys?
+- paramatize numbers/boolean like weight?
+- remove locationDescription and use parameter instead

 ### Combat